MightySpaceman/kunanyi/README.md

 # kunanyi
-Arch-based linux distrobution targeted at out-of-the-box productivity for programming.
+Artix-based linux distrobution targeted at out-of-the-box productivity for programming.
 Currently just a concept.